by Tim Gilmore, 8/28/2016

 If this “history” isn’t revisionist, it’s hard to imagine what is, and it’s full of a strange loser’s condescension: anyone who does not know these fictional facts is ignorant of history.

 In a sense, though, it’s not the fault of the ignorant: “That’s just what they were taught,” Evelyn says, then adds, “None of us alive today were there.”
+That’s why we should read the Ordinance of Secession, in which every seceding state names slavery as its reason for leaving the Union.

-That’s true.
 So the displays of Civil War buttons and the battlefield dioramas of intricately painted and crafted soldiers and camps can only say so much about larger historical forces.
 And they certainly say very little, if anything, about slavery.

 So I suggest, as I’ve told my students for more than a decade, that maybe the closest we can get to understanding the truth of another time is by reading the words people left for us when the past was present.
 It’s a ghostly act to run the very words of Frederick Douglass’s autobiography through our minds in 2016.